← Back to Library

 How is the Bagua used in Feng Shui?+

 Feng Shui overlays the Later Heaven Bagua octagon onto building floor plans.
-Each direction governs a life domain: South (Li/Fire) = Fame, North (Kan/Water) = Career, East (Zhen/Thunder) = Family health, West (Dui/Lake) = Children and creativity.
-Practitioners adjust Five Element representations in each sector to optimize energy flow.
+Each direction is associated with a life domain: South (Li/Fire) = Fame, North (Kan/Water) = Work path, East (Zhen/Thunder) = Family vitality, West (Dui/Lake) = Children and creativity.
+Practitioners adjust Five Element representations in each sector as symbolic room cues.

 Why are there exactly eight trigrams?+